mattmcfad/FE-Dev-Interviews/README.md

 	* Wordpress
 * When you start a new project, what is your development approach?
 * What's your typical workflow like?
-* What is your preferred development environment
+* What is your preferred development environment?
 * What do you do when you find a bug?
 * Do you blog?
+* Do you speak at conferences or lead workshops?
+Have you done public speaking in the sector?
 * Have you contributed to any open source projects?
 * Have you participated in a hackathon?
 * How many different ways can you center text vertically and horizontally on a page?